stasi815/Journey-Wise/docs/README.md

 npm start
 ```

-# How to Make Requests
+# How to Make Requests Using Postman

+Postman:
+Postman is a very powerful HTTP client that is used for testing, documenting and developing APIs.

+1- Install Postman from their website.
+2- Create an account
+3- Once you've signed-up for an account for this API (authentication process outlined below), copy and paste your authenticated token into the Header in Postman in order to CRUD a resource
+3- Make the corresponding requests that match the action that you're taking with the routes provided
+4- Add the appropriate values into the data keys in the Body to CREATE or UPDATE a resource
+5- Enjoy!

 ## Get all entheogens

-Send a GET request to URL `localhost:3000/entheogens?token=<YOUR_TOKEN>` to get a list of all entheogens.
+Send a GET request to URL `localhost:3000/entheogens/` to get a list of all entheogens.

 Data will look lke:
 ```json